Accessibility statement

 Privacy notice - clearing enquirers

 This privacy notice is for individuals enquiring to study at the University of York and Hull York Medical School (HYMS) via The Universities and Colleges Admissions Service (UCAS) Clearing route.
-It sets out the ways in which the University of York gathers, uses, stores and shares your data.
-It also sets out how long we keep your data and what rights you have in relation to your data under the UK General Data Protection Regulation (GDPR) and Data Protection Act 2018.
+It sets out the ways in which the University, as Data Controller, gathers, uses, stores and shares your data.
+It also sets out how long we keep your data and what rights you have in relation to your data under Data Protection law.

 Where do we get your data from?

-The University collects information about you in a variety of ways.
-These include:
+The University obtains personal data about you from a variety of sources.
+This includes information:

-• information provided to us by third parties, such as UCAS, including UCAS clearing plus;
+• provided to us by third parties, such as UCAS;

-• information collected through University of York clearing alerts forms;
+• collected through University of York clearing alerts forms;

-• information collected through any correspondence with you during the clearing process including email, telephone, online chat and in some cases social media platforms;
+• collected through any correspondence with you during the clearing process including email, telephone, online chat and in some cases social media platforms.

 What data do we have?